slembcke/debugger.lua/README.md

 		lua_State *lua = luaL_newstate();
 		luaL_openlibs(lua);

-		// Register the debuggr module as "util.debugger" and store it in the global variable "dbg". dbg_setup(lua, "debugger", "dbg", NULL, NULL);
+		// Register the debuggr module as "debugger" and store it in the global variable "dbg". dbg_setup(lua, "debugger", "dbg", NULL, NULL);

 		// Load some lua code and prepare to call the MyBuggyFunction() defined below...